intelligent-machine-learning/dlrover/docs/design/async-checkpoint.md

 ### Last Words when the Training Process Fails

-When any of the training processes fails, or the agent is killed by SIGTERM, we can automatically save the latest checkpointing state into the storage.
+When any of the training processes fails, or the agent is killed by SIGTERM, we can automatically save the latest checkpoint state into the storage.

 ### Consistency of the Checkpointing State

-For the shared memory checkpointing consistency and correctness, we use a distributed lock to protect the shared memory.
+For the shared memory checkpointing consistency and correctness, we use a shared lock to protect the shared memory.
 If the Agent writing process takes too long time, for training efficiency, the TrainCkptManager will skip a memory checkpointing and keep training.

-For the storage checkpointing consistency and correctness, every agent will write the checkpoint to a temporary directory, and the GlobalCkptManager will commit the checkpointing after all agents finish the writing.
+For the storage checkpointing consistency and correctness, every agent will write the checkpoint to a temporary directory, and one of the AgentCkptManager will commit the checkpointing after all agents finish the writing.

 ## Checkpoint APIs Design